darktable-org/dtorg/content/about/faq.md

 * **exiv2** is used for reading metadata from image files.
 If something isn't shown correctly in the [image information](https://docs.darktable.org/usermanual/stable/en/module-reference/utility-modules/shared/image-information/) panel on the left side then please check with the command line tool `exiv2` and report any problems upstream on [their bug tracker](https://github.com/Exiv2/exiv2/issues)&nbsp;– there isn't much we can do to fix those things ourselves.
 * **lensfun** is used for lens correction.
 If the [lens correction](https://docs.darktable.org/usermanual/stable/en/module-reference/processing-modules/lens-correction/) module isn't showing your camera or lens, or a wrong one, then please report that to [those folks](https://github.com/lensfun/lensfun).

-### It is possible to customize the look of darktable by following these steps
-  * creating a CSS file (for example mytheme.css) on following folder:
-    * **2.4.x and 2.6.x releases:** `~/.config/darktable/`
-    * **On 3.0.x release:** `~/.config/darktable/themes` (themes folder needs to be created if it doesn't exist)
-    * then add the following line on the beginning of the created css file: `@import url("/path/to/darktable.css");`, where the `/path/to/darktable.css` is the path... to the default darktable CSS (or one of the other themes you want to edit).
-  * last step is to copy parts of the pointed css you want to edit and adjust settings as you want.
-* Be aware: darktable 3.0 brings a whole new UI, so 3.0 CSS themes are not compatible with previous releases, and previous 2.4 and 2.6 themes are not compatible with darktable 3.0.

-Since darktable 3.2, released in august 2020, CSS tweaks are far easier.
-Forget the steps described just above for that and just go into the preferences window.
-In the general tab: select your theme, check _modify selected theme with tweaks below_ and add your tweaks in text field below.
-That's all!

-By the way, CSS file should be easier to read and lot of comments will help you find faster CSS part you want to tweak and so copy/modify in preferences.

 ## <a name="faq-linux"></a>Linux<a href="#faq-linux" class="anchor" title="Link to this FAQ entry">¶</a>